GIScience/ohsome-py/README.md

 $ poetry run pytest
 ```

-Running the tests in a docker container containing an ohsome API instance is faster, but not mandatory.
-To set up and start such a docker container run the following command before running the tests.
+Running the tests against a dockerised local instance of the ohsome API is faster, but not mandatory.
+By default the test will issue a warning that it could not find the local instance and then fall back to the public one.
+To set up and start a local instance run the following command before running the tests (see https://github.com/GIScience/ohsome-api-dockerized).

 ```
-$ docker run -dt --name ohsome-api -p 8080:8080 julianpsotta/ohsome-api:1.3.2
+$ docker run -dt --name ohsome-api -p 8080:8080 julianpsotta/ohsome-api:latest
 ```

 Create a **pull request to the development** branch once it is ready to be merged.